Applause

 He added, "When she did that to her hip we didn't know what the single was going to be.
 We had no idea."

-• Gaga sparked controversy with a Twitter competition which urged her followers to buy multiple copies of the song, make constants radio requests, and post about the track repeatedly on Twitter.
+• Gaga sparked controversy with a Twitter competition urging her followers to buy multiple copies of the song, make constant radio requests, and post about the track repeatedly.
 The Mother Monster offered her fans the chance to fly to her appearance at the iTunes Festival in London to meet her, but the suggestion that followers who buy multiple copies of the single and prove it would be entered into the contest caused a bit of a hullabaloo.
 With multiple purchases counting toward the track's chart placing, many complained that Gaga was artificially inflating the success of the tune.

-• Gaga came under fire in 2011 when similarities were noted between the melody of her "Born This Way" and Madonna's 1989 hit single, "Express Yourself."
-After releasing this song, fans and reviewers took to the net concerning resemblances between this song and another Madonna track, her 2012 cut, "Girl Gone Wild."
-A 'mash-up' of the two songs quickly spread across the web.
+• Gaga came under fire in 2011 when similarities were noted between the melody of her song "Born This Way" and Madonna's 1989 hit single "Express Yourself."
+After releasing "Applause," fans and reviewers took to the net concerning resemblances between this song and another Madonna track, her 2012 cut "Girl Gone Wild."
+A mash-up of the two songs quickly spread across the web.

 The Clamshell Bikini was inspired by Botticelli's famous painting of The Birth of Venus, which depicts the goddess Venus, having emerged from the sea as a fully grown woman, arriving at the seashore.
 Inez added that they were also inspired by "having this idea that she goes through this struggle to go back onstage, which is in that pink laser tower.
 And she's sort of dragging that leg as a trophy and making it back on stage as a fully-realized, complete new person and that's why the Botticelli came to mind."